Xpectuer/LibianCrawlers/readme.md

-# libiancrawler
+# LibianCrawler

 ## Setup

-This project use poetry.
+This project use `poetry` as package manager.

 ### How to use poetry